 Like any other component, garage door springs suffer from wear and tear.
-Though most have a lifespan of 10,000 cycles, how often your garage door is opened and closed will determine the springs’ life.
+Though most have a garage door torsion spring life expectancy of 10,000 cycles, how often your garage door is opened and closed will determine the springs’ life.
 If the garage door is used repeatedly as an entrance to your house instead of the front door, for multiple car users, for kids toys and bikes, as a workshop, and so on, you might find that the springs wear out a lot quicker than anticipated.

 Rust will significantly shorten the lifespan of your springs.
 Rust will increase friction on the coils as well as weakening the actual spring.
 A little simple maintenance using a silicone-based lubricant to spray the spring a few times a year will prevent rust and prolong its longevity.

 Your garage doors should be flawless in their movement and perfectly balanced.
 If the balance is checked regularly, the springs can be adjusted or replaced.

 You can check the balance by manually lifting the door halfway and letting go of it.
 If the springs are in good condition, the door will stay still or only move very slightly.
 If it falls down a bit, tilts, or slides up, then the balance is off, and you or a professional will be required to replace or adjust the springs.

 There are two kinds of garage door springs: